 WYC is more than a place to practice yoga poses.
 It’s a place where we all share yoga on a teacher-level, and though anyone can afford to attend, that’s also what makes it a college.
 We help everyone who loves yoga share what they love.
 So the yoga happens as a two-way teaching process even for beginners.
 All it takes is love.
 Everyone who loves yoga, or feels like they have the potential to love yoga is welcome at WYC.
 Unlike regular yoga studios, however, we do hold to some publicly stated political positions.
 Check out the WHAT WE BELIEVE link for more on that, but our beliefs are consistent with yoga.
-If the yogic love is there, with some guidance, the teacher-level experiencing will happen.
-It can happen for anyone, not just yoga instructors, and WYC is not just for instructors.
-WYC is for everyone who loves yoga.
+If the yogic love is there, a person connects with social justice and religious understanding.
+That’s why we can still say that WYC is for everyone who loves yoga.

 We call ourselves a college to emphasize what we do most: run Teacher Training Programs.
 In fact, WYC’s founder and director, Scott Miller, conducted the first studio Teacher Training Programs in the Inland Empire.
 That was back when he was also running the largest non-coastal yoga studio in California.
 The studio (Inland Yoga) no longer exists, and WYC is not a studio.
 It’s a college where everyone is taught to do yoga on a teacher-level.

 MEET SCOTT & LAURA